-Facebook also needs you to know who your target audience is and set the metrics accordingly.
+Facebook also needs you to know your target audience and set the metrics accordingly.
 Further, use appropriate metrics and pixels to know who all have interacted with your posts or visited your website via your Facebook page.
 They are your warm audience; remarket to them as they are expected to be more receptive.

 Lastly, be active, not just with your audience but also with others.
 Try and participate in discussions, be a part of relevant groups, create groups, and invite people to be a part of them.
 Engage with other Facebook pages as well.
 Like and comment with positivity.
 This will increase your visibility and hence draw people to your page.

-Many marketing experts seem to suggest that Facebook is becoming outdated, but statistics beg to disagree.
-Facebook is still the world’s biggest social networking site, and the fact that the two other very popular sites, which include Instagram and WhatsApp are also owned by Facebook bears evidence of the fact that Facebook is far from being outdated.
+Many marketing experts suggest that Facebook is becoming outdated, but statistics beg to disagree.
+Facebook is still the world’s biggest social networking site, and the fact that the two other very popular sites, which include Instagram and WhatsApp, are also owned by Facebook bears evidence of the fact that Facebook is far from being outdated.
 Hence don’t think to dwell on the fact of whether Facebook marketing is going to benefit you.
 If done correctly, it can prove quite beneficial for your business.

 Guest Post by Mary Jones